Degrees and Certifications:

 Mr. Sean Crader

 AUTO COLLISION REPAIR INSTRUCTOR

-After teaching college students for the last seven years at Ranken Technical College, Mr. Crader joined the Lewis & Clark staff as the new Auto Collision Repair Instructor for the 2018-19 school year.
+After teaching college students for several years at Ranken Technical College, Mr. Crader joined the Lewis & Clark staff in the 2018-19 school year.
 Prior to teaching at Ranken, Mr. Crader worked for several years in the auto body industry most recently at Collision Plus.
 One of his most fun jobs was as a “tech inspector” at Gateway Raceway for the NHRA races.
 Mr. Crader is a Magna Cum Laude and a President’s List graduate of Ranken.

 “I really enjoy watching students learn skills they can use and teach others throughout their life.”